SpaceX Raptor: Testing

 SpaceX completed its first integrated flight test of Starship on 20 April 2023.
 The rocket had 33 Raptor 2 engines, but three of those were shut down before the rocket lifted off from the launch mount.
 The flight test was terminated after climbing to an altitude of ~39 km over the Gulf of Mexico.
 Multiple engines were out before the flight termination system (FTS) destroyed the booster and ship.

-On the second integrated flight test all 33 booster engines remained lit until boostback burn startup, and all six Starship engines remained lit until the FTS was activated.
+On the second integrated flight test, all 33 booster engines remained lit until boostback burn startup, and all six Starship engines remained lit until the FTS was activated.

 On the third integrated flight test, all 33 booster engines once again remained lit until main engine cutoff, and then following hot-staging, 13 successfully relit to perform a boostback for full duration.
 On the booster's landing burn, only 3 engines of the planned 13 lit, with 2 shutting down rapidly, the other remained lit until the booster was destroyed ~462 metres above sea level.
 The ship successfully kept all 6 engines lit until second stage / secondary engine cutoff without issues, however a planned in-space Raptor re-light was cancelled due to rolling during coast.

-The seventh flight test featured the first reflown Raptor engine, which was successfully flown during Super Heavy Booster 14's ascent burn and was recovered after its successful catch.
+The seventh flight test featured the first reflown Raptor engine, which was successfully flown during Super Heavy Booster 14's ascent burn and was recovered after its successful catch by the launch tower.
 A further 29 raptors were reflown on B14 for Starship's ninth test flight.